olitheolix/azrael/README.rst

 coupled system that nevertheless produces coherent physics are the two major challenges.

-My current idea to meet these challenges, without re-inventing more wheels than necessary, is
+My current approach to meet these challenges, without re-inventing more wheels than necessary, is

 * compile potential collision sets (broadphase) in Azrael,